equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

 end
 ```

-As you can see Policy Object can take care of this too.
+As you can see Policy Object can take care of external policy calls too.

 Last this I want to show you is the `#as_json` method

 Imagine you have Frontend framework that is supose to display button if
 given user is able to do particular action.
 I've seen many times that
 BE will just pass flags as `user.admin==true` or
-`user.moderator_for=[1,2,3]` to Frontend and they have to replicate
+`user.moderator_for=[1,2,3]` to Frontend and developers have to replicate
-exactly same policy logic.
+exactly same policy logic with FE framework.

 What you can do instead is create current user endpoint where you
 already evaluate this logic for Frontend: